cca/libraries_course_lists2/readme.md

 ```

 The taxonomies JSON is stored in data/taxonomies.json.
 If you create a new taxonomy related to course lists or course information, you'll need to rerun `python app.py --downloadtaxos` to refresh the JSON.

+`python faculty_groups.py data/data.json` will create many text file lists of faculty usernames in the "data" directory.
+Each file is named after the LDAP group that the people belong to.

+`python make_informer_csv.py data/data.json 2019FA` will create an "\_informer.csv" spreadsheet of course information, where data.json is the Workday JSON course information and 2019FA is the current semester's short code.
+We can deprecate this script once the main app is tested and in use.

 ## LICENSE